 - chronic phase of disease (includes symptoms such as connective tissue diseases, MCAS, endothelia dysfunction, blood clotting, changes in gut microbiome,…)

-The mitochondria plays a crucial role
+The mitochondria plays a crucial role.

 In the first phase the mitochondria plays a small role as the herpesvirus is reactivated in very specific regions (neuronal tissue, bone marrow) where the mitochondria doesn’t play a crucial role.
 The fight is between virus and cells.
 In this process a certain protein from the herpesviruses is created which creates large scale cell death, inflammation and mitochondria dysfunction in these tissues.

 In the chronic phase the mitochondria plays a key role as it is dysfunctional.
 This leads to cells being in a low energy state which causes the cell danger response and a cascade effect which causes many of the symptoms of the chronic phase.
 "You take the serum or the isolated factors from an ME/CFS patient, put it in healthy cells, and it causes mitochondrial dysfunction in the healthy cells".

 Prusty believes that there is only one theory and one explanation.
 He does not believe in a replicating SARS-COV-2 virus, but thinks it could be a small possibility.
 His main argument against it is that LC should then be present more often in people with severe actue Covid.
 However, it is more common in people with a mild disease.

 In his eyes Long-Covid with a duration longer than a year and ME/CFS are very similar.

 There are two groups of LC patients:

 - The group that slowly recovers, i.e. the body can drive the reactivated virus back into latency.